Drakkar-Software/pytrends/README.md

 ### Connect to Google

-    from pytrends.request import TrendReq
+    from simplifiedpytrends.request import TrendReq

     pytrends = TrendReq(hl='en-US', tz=360)

 or if you want to use proxies as you are blocked due to Google rate limit:

-    from pytrends.request import TrendReq
+    from simplifiedpytrends.request import TrendReq

     pytrends = TrendReq(hl='en-US', tz=360, proxies = {'https': 'https://34.203.233.13:80'})